How to Change a Tractor Inner Tube: Repair, Replace, and Safety Guide

 Inspect the Tube, Tire, and Rim for Damage

-With the tube out, inflate it briefly so you can spot punctures, stress cracks, or other damage.
-Carefully check the tire for cuts, stretching, and any foreign objects inside that could puncture a new tube.
-Inspect the rim for dents, sharp edges, or corrosion that might compromise a safe seal.
+With the tube out, inflate it slightly so you can spot punctures, stress cracks, or other damage.
+Check the tire carefully for cuts, stretching, and any foreign objects inside that could puncture a new tube.
+Inspect the rim for dents, sharp edges, or corrosion that might prevent a safe seal.

 Inspect Tube Carefully